loning/universe/README.md

 16. [Environmental Science Explanations](theories/environmental_explanations.md) - Explanations of key environmental science problems by the theoretical framework
 17. [Entropy Increase and Observer Dimension](theories/entropy_observer_dimension.md) - Research on the relationship between universe entropy increase and observer dimension elevation
 18. [Free Will and Quantum Entanglement](theories/free_will_quantum_entanglement.md) - Research on the essence of free will from the perspective of quantum entanglement and classicalization
+19. [Universe Entanglement Structure and Entropy Essence](theories/universe_entanglement_entropy.md) - Research on the overall entanglement structure of the quantum universe and the true nature of entropy

 ## 核心数学公式 (Core Mathematical Formulations)